qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 There are multiple ways to zoom and pan to an area of interest.
-You can use the :guilabel:`Map Navigation` toolbar, the mouse and keyboard on the map canvas and also the menu actions from the :menuselection:`View` menu and the layers' contextual menu in the :menuselection:`Layers` panel.
+You can use the :guilabel:`Map Navigation` toolbar, the mouse and keyboard on the map canvas and also the menu actions from the :menuselection:`View` menu and the layers' contextual menu in the :guilabel:`Layers` panel.

 .. list-table::
    :header-rows: 1